0n4t3/n_cord/README.md

 # n_cord
 A Nostr powered Discord &amp; IRC inspired client.

+*Prefer Actiivty Pub?
+Try [m_cord](https://github.com/0n4t3/m_cord/)*

 Try it at [0n4t3.github.io/n_cord](https://0n4t3.github.io/n_cord/)

 ![screenshot](https://raw.githubusercontent.com/0n4t3/n_cord/refs/heads/main/screenshot.avif)

-*This project is vibe coded, abanden all hope of stability ye who enter here.*
+*This project is vibe coded, abandon all hope of stability ye who enter here.*

-I decided to give vibe coding a try, this is what I wound up with.
-Honestly it's not too bad all things considered, it's a Nostr client that has a chatroom style layout, allowing you to subscribe to "chatrooms" (hashtags) or just view your following in a chatroom style layout.
-You can sign in with a Nostr signing extension like Nos2x - which is HIGHLY recommended for account security given aforementioned vibe coding.

-The client itself is a single static HTML file tuned up with some javascript and CSS.
-The server doesn't do anything aside from serve the file, everything else happens within the browser itself, and it can be served as a static site through something like an Apache server or Github pages.

-It could probably use a little more polish, which I do plan to implement, though long term support isn't fully garunteed as it was more so of an "I want to try vibe coding" then a "I want to make this service."
+n_cord is a Nostr client with a UI inspired by Discord and functionality inspired by IRC.
+It has a chat style layout for posts, allows you to subscribe to "channels" (tags), and allows you to view all posts or only posts by those you follow.
+Adding a tag as a channel does NOT subscribe your account to that tag, so you can keep tabs on high volume tags without filling up your home feed.
+It's possible to sign in with either a key or a signing extension, and it can also function fine without signing in if you just want to see what the community is talking about on a specific tag.

+It's probably not going to become your next main - there's no support for DMs, no notifications, and it supports a relatively limited number of NIPs.
+Instead, it works great when paired with a more standard client, letting you browse various tags and post basic messages from within a fairly minimalist web app.
+The web app itself is a single static HTML file, all functions being performed within your web browser itself, and I collect no data on anything that you do.
+If you wish to host it yourself it's as simple as downloading **index.html** and placing it on any server or host.